Structural Contradictions of the Draft System and Refusals

 Reform Progress and Remaining Challenges

 In response to repeated draft refusal incidents, NPB has gradually reformed the draft system.
 In 1993, a reverse nomination system (later the free acquisition slot) was introduced, granting some players freedom of team choice.
-However, this system led to under-the-table payment scandals and was abolished in 2007.
+This system was a groundbreaking attempt to respect player preferences, but it created a structure that favored wealthy teams, contradicting the original goal of competitive balance.
+Under the reverse nomination system, wealthy teams like the Yomiuri and SoftBank tended to monopolize top talent, and some analyses suggest that the competitive gap actually widened compared to the pre-system era.
+Furthermore, behind the scenes of reverse nominations, illegal payments from teams to amateur players became rampant, surfacing as the 2004 bribery scandal.
+In response to this scandal, the reverse nomination system was abolished in 2007.
 The current complete waiver system is ideal from a competitive balance perspective, but the structure that completely ignores player preferences remains unchanged.
+Players face only two choices: join the team that drafted them or refuse and wait for the following year.
+Their bargaining power is extremely limited.
 In recent years, approaches combining the draft with a free agency system similar to MLB's, where players can acquire free agent rights after a certain number of years, have been explored to ease draft-time constraints.
 However, the years required to obtain FA rights (8 years domestic, 9 years international) remain long, and the players' union continues to call for reductions.
+Compared to MLB's 6-year path to free agency, NPB's 8-9 year requirement is long even by international standards.
+Korean professional baseball (KBO) also requires 9 years for FA eligibility, reflecting a broader tendency across Asian professional baseball leagues to restrict player mobility.
+Considering that players' career peaks typically fall between their late 20s and early 30s, college-educated players do not obtain FA rights until around age 30, effectively forcing them to spend their most marketable years with a single team.
 The fundamental challenge of the draft system comes down to how to reconcile competitive balance with player rights.
+No perfect solution exists, but gradually expanding player rights while introducing complementary mechanisms to maintain competitive balance - such as revenue sharing and luxury taxes - represents the most realistic direction for reform.